USDA-FSA/fsa-design-system/components/button-group/index.md

 shortName: "component__button-group"
 intro: "Use button groups as a mechanism to toggle between multiple button actions."
 relatedItems:
-  - "Action Bar, Table, and Pagination"
+  - "Action Bar with Table"
 jump_menu: true
 ---